In 2016, I received the astonishing diagnosis of adenomyosis.

 Without the use of hormones, and without the drastic, irreversible surgery to remove my uterus.

 I took to Facebook, figuring there are surely others who would like to avoid hysterectomy and heavy hormones, and started the Group, Natural Endometriosis and Adenomyosis Treatment (NEAT) with eight of my personal friends.
-When that number grew to a few thousand in a couple of years, I realized there was a greater need for this discussion.
-While I was working on a memoir during that time, I began compiling my research, learning from other ladies in the group, and writing an outline for the Handbook of Natural Endometriosis and Adenomyosis Treatment.
+When that number grew to a few thousand in a couple of years (now closing in on 10,000), I realized there was a greater need for this discussion.
+So I started this website where I could share my research.

 Thanks for stopping by!